Frequently Asked Questions about TEFL

 What about taking children abroad?

-With a legal job you can usually obtain a resident's visa for your children, though again you may have difficulty in supported them on a teacher's income.
-There would also be the question of their education, which in some cases would prove exorbitantly expensive.
+With a legal job you can usually obtain a resident's visa for your children, though again you may have difficulty in supporting them on a teacher's income.
+There would also be the question of their education, which in many cases would prove exorbitantly expensive.

 Should I find a job before going abroad?

 Very much up to you and the country in question.
 If you like adventure, and have a good TEFL certificate - and perhaps a degree for working permit purposes - you might jet off with the reasonable confidence of finding work when you land.
 If you are a little more staid, or nervous, or cash-strapped, you might do better to fix it all up before leaving.
 This is six of one and half-a-dozen of the other.
 Employers in some countries actually prefer to see the whites of your eyes and are not interested in talk of video-conferencing or Internet interviews.
 Other employers may have agents in your own country and prefer to recruit in that way.

 How do I arrange a job from home?

 First of all, watch the job advertisements and contact possible employers.
 Check out job offers on TEFL.net ESL Jobs and other job sites.
 You can also post your CV/resume in the CV/Resume Bank to let employers know that you are available for work.
 For advice about preparing an effective CV/resume and covering letter, check out CVs & Resumes - Tips for Success.

 How do I know that a foreign employer is reputable?

 If you are employed by an international organization such as the British Council or International House you probably already have some knowledge of that organization's status and reputation, or can easily verify it.
 For less well known institutions, try looking on Internet forums for more information or ask the employer to put you in contact with existing or past employees.

 Is there a specific time when most jobs start?